 There is also a genetic factor that contributes to the development of NVP.
 In fact, not only is your chance increased if your mother or sister suffered form NVP, or you had NVP in a prior pregnancy, but the severity of NVP is also affected by your genetic predisposition.
 Genetics also play a role on the development of HG.
 Risk factors for the development of NVP include multiple gestations, molar pregnancy, and a positive family history of NVP.
 NVP and HG are also more common in women pregnant with their first child, young women, and obese women.
 For women who have NVP after 20 weeks of pregnancy, older age, having multiple prior births and obesity play a role.
 Finally, stress, lack of sleep, gastric ulcers, and migraines can play a role in the severity of NVP symptoms.

 The first opportunity to address the symptoms of NVP is during a prenatal visit.
-If you are experiencing symptoms before your first prenatal visit, you can call the physician’s office and ask for an earlier appointment, or talk to a nurse who can give you recommendations.
-It is important that you tell your physician if you are experiencing symptoms.
+If you are experiencing symptoms before the first prenatal visit, you can call the provider’s office and ask for an earlier appointment, or talk to a nurse who can give you recommendations.
+It is important that you tell your provider if you are experiencing symptoms.

 Shannon M. Clark, MD, MMS is a double board certified ObGyn and Maternal-Fetal Medicine Specialist, and founder of Babies After 35.
 In her roles as a clinician, educator and researcher at UTMB-Galveston, she focuses on the care of people with maternal and/or fetal complications of pregnancy.
 Dr. Clark has taken a special interest in pregnancy after the age of 35, which according to age alone, is considered a high-risk pregnancy.